 Frequently Asked Questions about Black Garlic

 Can I Eat Black Garlic Raw?

 Yes, you can eat it raw.
 It actually does not stimulate as the fresh garlic does.

 How Much Garlic Should I Consume Daily?

 To boost your immune one or two cloves are recommended for consumption per day.
 But you should be careful and be attentive to your feelings, not everyone could eat raw garlic due to their stomach.

 Black garlic can be left in the fermenter for up to 40 days for a more intense and smoky flavor.
 After the fermentation process, you can put it in a dry place at room temperature for 10 to 14 days before use in case you want to try it as soon as possible.
 Otherwise, it can be stored for 2-3 months after fermentation.

 Yes, you can refrigerate for 30 to 40 days without losing its flavor.
 You can place it in an airtight container and place it in the refrigerator.

-Also keep in mind that usual full cycle of producing takes up to 4 month, extra time of keeping it not in the fridge won’t hurt it.
+Also keep in mind that the usual full cycle of producing takes up to 4 months, extra time of keeping it not in the fridge won’t hurt it.